Hoffman-Solution-Limited/mwsi-hris/docs/BACKEND_PLAN.md

 - System Logs -- To Do
 - Dashboard -- To Do
 - Reports -- To Do
+- File Movement tracking -- To Do
+- File request management -- To Do
-- Document -- To Do
+- My File page -- To Do

 Tasks (repeatable per module):
 - [ ] Define validated DTOs with Zod